 Contact

-For discussions related to analytical systems architecture, graph machine learning, optimization systems, interpretable ML infrastructure, and research collaborations.
-Available for contract and advisory engagements with U.S. organizations
+For analytical systems architecture, graph machine learning, optimization systems, interpretable ML infrastructure, and research collaborations.
+Available for contract and advisory engagements with U.S.-based organizations.